 Some classes are an hour and others can take up the whole weekend.
-The list of classes below have been confirmed and may expand through the end of January.
-At that time a schedule will be announced and registration will open in early February.
+The list of classes below have been confirmed and may expand.

 Learn how to integrate small scale changes to your home and garden to make a more sustainable landscape without breaking the bank.
 Bring along photos or a diagram of your property, and go home with your own designs for a sustainable yard!
 Instructor: Hawthorn McCracken